/Teaching/Mobile Security/Assignments/Task 2 – Suggested Topics

 Task 2 – Suggested Topics

-Each of the following topics can be handled in groups of max.
+Each of the following topics can be done in groups of max.
 3 people.
-In case you are interested in projects with already 1-2 participants assigned, please apply anyway (= send me an email) and we will bring you together.
 If none of these topics sounds appealing to you, propose your own idea and we can see if it fits into the ensemble.
 All listed projects can also be worked on independently by max.
 2 groups per project, unless there are still projects in the pool where nobody is assigned.

 Important note: Obviously, the subsequent list provides only a very short abstract of every project.
 In case something sounds appealing but you do not fully understand what the topic is about, do not hesitate to come to me after the lecture and I will gladly explain it!
 Also, if you are uncertain how to proceed, please just ask me after the lecture and do not wait until the last week before the deadline!

-Hint: For all projects where Android applications have to be reverse-engineered, please use Bytecode Viewer, Apktool, enjarify or something equivalent.
+Hint: For all projects where Android applications have to be reverse-engineered, please use jadx, Apktool or something equivalent.
 These tools greatly simplify the job.

 Topics